meltano/meltano/docs/src/_guide/integration.md

 Meltano stores this pipeline state in its [system database](/concepts/project#system-database), identified by the [`meltano elt`](/reference/command-line-interface#elt) run's Job ID defined with the `--job_id` argument.
 The Job ID should be a unique string identifier for the pipeline and must be present in each execution in order for incremental replication to work.

+### Internal State Merge Logic

-When `meltano elt` is run a subsequent time, it will look for the most recent completed (successful or failed) pipeline run with the same Job ID that generated a state.
-If a successful pipeline run is found, its state is then passed along to the extractor.
-If one or more failed (incomplete) pipelines are found, their returned partial state is merged with the last successful pipeline run, to produce an up-to-date STATE artifact from the incomplete pipeline runs, before being passed along to the extractor.
+When running Extract and Load jobs via elt or run, Meltano will look for the most recent completed pipeline run with the same Job ID that generated a state.
+If a completed pipeline state record is found, its data is then passed along to the extractor.
+If one or more partial state records are found, the partial data is merged with the last completed state, to produce an up-to-date STATE artifact which will be passed along to the extractor.
+The same merge behavior is performed whenever a user runs meltano state get, returning the merged result of the latest completed state plus any partial state records, if they exist.
 This works as Singer Targets are expected to emit [STATE messages](https://hub.meltano.com/singer/spec#state-files) [only after persisting data for a given stream](https://github.com/singer-io/getting-started/blob/master/docs/CONFIG_AND_STATE.md).

+Partial state records are generated when extractors fail before completion, for instance if a meltano elt operation finishes four out of five streams and is aborted before the fifth stream completes.
+Partial state records can also be inserted manually via meltano state merge.
+Unlike meltano state merge, which inserts a partial record, meltano state set will insert a new "completed" record, which causes meltano to ignore any previous state records, whether completed or partial.

 Note that if you already have a state file you'd like to use, it can be provided explicitly using [`meltano elt`](/reference/command-line-interface#elt)'s `--state` option or the [`state` extractor extra](/concepts/plugins#state-extra).

-If you'd like to manually inspect a pipeline's state for debugging purposes, or so that you can store it somewhere other than the system database and explicitly pass it along to the next invocation, you can dump it to [STDOUT](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) or a file using [`meltano elt`](/reference/command-line-interface#elt)'s `--dump=state` option.
+If you'd like to manually inspect a pipeline's state for debugging purposes, or so that you can store it somewhere other than the system database and explicitly pass it along to the next invocation, you can dump it to [STDOUT](<https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>) or a file using [`meltano elt`](/reference/command-line-interface#elt)'s `--dump=state` option.

 If you know the `job_id` of the relevant job, you can also manually view and edit state using [the `meltano state` CLI command](/reference/command-line-interface#state).